 How family dynamics take a toxic turn

 Human children are born helpless and remain helpless throughout their childhood.
-They’re highly dependent on their primary caregivers (usually parents) for survival.
+They depend highly on their primary caregivers (usually parents) for survival.
 Consequently, children are biologically programmed to please their parents to win their approval, affection, and support.

 Then come the teenage years when they first start to question their identity.
 Having had enough exposure to the world, they realize it’s up to them to be who they want to be.

 Usually, all they want to be is ‘cool’ because the peer pressure at this age is too high.
-They want to be cool so they can impress their friends and join the cool gang in school.
+They want to be cool to impress their friends and join the cool gang in school.
 They haven’t fully established their identity yet.
 They’re experimenting with it.

 Unsurprisingly, this period is rife with parent-child conflict because the child is breaking out of their old ways.
 The kids start asserting their own identities.
 They act as if they’re less dependent on their parents than they really are.